sanjay-s22/Agentic-Car-Auditor/README.md

 **Decision Agent** — turns all of that into a final call: Buy, Buy with negotiation, or Avoid.

-**Critic Agent** — critic Agent reviews the recommendation before the final report is generated
+**Critic Agent** — reviews the recommendation before the final report is generated

 **Report Generator** — combines every agent's output into one structured audit report.